stewyb314/remote-control/README.md

 rc will allow support techs to log into customer's Linux servers and execute shell commands to troubleshoot customer issues.

 # <a name="_n02bd3awbvj8"></a>Details
-rc is split into two executables: rc-agent and rc-client. rc-client runs in support's environment and sends arbitrary shell commands to rc-agent, which is installed on the customers' Linux box. rc-agent is responsible for executing the received commands and stores the results.
-The agent and client communicate over gRPC and authenticates over mTLS
+rc is split into two executables: agent and client. client runs in support's environment and sends arbitrary shell commands to agent, which is installed on the customers' Linux box. agent is responsible for executing the received commands and stores the results.
+The agent and client communicate over gRPC.

-Resources used by commands run by the agent are restricted using Linux Control Groups v2 (cgroups).
-However, the commands are run as root with no whitelisting of allowable commands.

-NOTE: A production version of this tool would typically include allow/deny lists or commands run in a chroot environment to prevent potentially harmful commands from being run.

-# <a name="_isobl31grue1"></a>trc-client usage
+# <a name="_isobl31grue1"></a>client usage
 rc-client consists of the sub commands start, stop status and output.
 All the commands except output return JSON. output streams the output of a command.

-If the comand sent to the agent fails for some reason, the `rc-client` will exit with the same error code as was returned from the agent.
+If the comand sent to the agent fails for some reason, the `client` will exit with the same error code as was returned from the agent.

 The following options are common to all subcommands: